jonathancodev/parking-lot/README.md

 - Run using pre-install maven on Windows: `mvnw.cmd spring-boot:run -Dspring-boot.run.jvmArguments="-Xms1024m -Xmx2048m"`
 - Run using your maven install: `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xms1024m -Xmx2048m"`

+The application API by default supports at max 2048mb of memory usage.
+In order to increase the limit you must increase also the JVM memory when you run the application, for example: `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xms2048m -Xmx4096m"`

+Also by default, the application API has 1 Motorcycle spot, 3 Car spot and 1 Van spot.
+In order to change those values, you should pass the arguments when you run the application, for example:
+`mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xms2048m -Xmx4096m" -Dspring-boot.run.arguments="--custom.spots.motorcycle=10 --custom.spots.car=10 --custom.spots.van=10"`

 Check if the API is running accessing: `http://localhost:8080/api/`

 ### Run with Docker